nails/common/docs/intro/database/migrations.md

 #### › Namespace

 Your migration should live within a namespace which corresponds to the module name, but camelCased.
-For example, in module `nailsapp/my-module` the migrations would be found at `nailsapp/my-module/migrations` and use namespace `Nails\Database\Migration\Nailsapp\MyModule`.
+For example, in module `nails/my-module` the migrations would be found at `nails/my-module/migrations` and use namespace `Nails\Database\Migration\nails\MyModule`.

 If the migration belongs to the App then it should use namespace `Nails\Database\Migration\App`.